NW-SCC is proud to offer a variety of educational opportunities through online education.

 Contact us for more information on Distance Education

 Distance Education staff offices are located in the Virtual Learning Center (Bldg.
-110) on the Muscle Shoals campus.
+110) on the Shoals campus.

 To protect students located outside the state of Alabama who may take distance education courses, NW-SCC has joined the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 This enables students to take distance courses with us who are located in other states.
 Students located outside of the U.S. should contact the Distance Education Office before enrolling.